lbrenman/kong-codespaces-postgres/README.md

 This repo runs **Kong Gateway (open-source / Docker Official Image: `kong`)** backed by **PostgreSQL** using Docker Compose — designed to work cleanly in **GitHub Codespaces**.

-Why you hit `manifest not found`:
-- The image tag `kong:3.13` doesn’t exist on Docker Hub for the official OSS image.
-- The Docker Official Image for Kong lists recent supported tags like `3.9.1`, `3.9`, and `latest` (which currently points at 3.x).

 This repo pins Kong to `kong:3.9.1` and Postgres to `postgres:16`.

 ## Ports